groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-oxps-to-pdf.md

 id: convert-oxps-to-pdf
 url: conversion/net/convert-oxps-to-pdf
 title: Convert OXPS to PDF
-description: "Learn our guide that shows how to convert OXPS to PDF file in C# language.
-Use GroupDocs.Conversion for .NET to transform page description language files to PDF documents or other file types."
+description: "OXPS format represents XML Paper Specification File with .oxps extension.
+Learn how to convert OXPS to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert OXPS to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-The file format OXPS is known as Open XML Paper Specification.
-It’s a page description language and document format.
-Microsoft is the developer of this format.
-OXPS file format is very much familiar to these PDF files.
-The setup of the OXPS file is the same as an XPS format.
-The only difference is the description of OXPS as an open format.
-The .oxps file extension is the most current version of the XPS file format originated by Microsoft and Ecma International.
-If we talk about the specification, the OXPS and XPS files are used to publish, share, and allocate fixed-layout documents.
-As a substitute to PDFs, the OXPS file format can store text and multimedia data, with arranging features and printing layout characteristics.
+Open XML Paper Specification (also referred to as OpenXPS) is an open specification for a page description language and a fixed-document format.

-To convert OXPS to PDF file in C# just call `Convert` method like shown below:
+To convert from XML Paper Specification File (.oxps) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source OXPS file